 Dead Man's Folly – 1986 – This TV movie has Poirot invited to a murder mystery weekend at a classic English country house.
 While he's playing expert, someone commits a murder and puts his skills to the test.
 Fun fact: during a scene in the film, one of the characters quotes a line from Edmund Spenser's “The Fairie Queen”.
-It's the same line that was used on Agatha Christie's tombstone.
+The same line was used on Agatha Christie's tombstone.
 “Sleep after toil, port after stormy seas, Ease after war, death after life, doth greatly please.”
 Stream it HERE.

 Murder in Three Acts – 1986 – Ustinov comes back for another outing as Poirot in this film where multiple guests at separate dinner parties seemingly drop dead of natural causes.
 Unlike many Christie mysteries, this one's set in Acapulco.
 Tony Curtis also makes an appearance.
 Stream it HERE.

 Sparkling Cyanide – 1988 – When a socialite dies drinking cyanide-laced champagne, it's initially believed to be suicide.
 That changes when her husband gets a note saying she was murdered.
 This one features one of Agatha Christie's less-popular sleuths, Colonel Race.
 Stream it HERE.